-These are costs that are directly associated with the food item in the restaurant menu itself.
+Direct costs are the costs that are directly associated with the food item in the restaurant menu itself.
 This involves the purchasing of food, portion sizes, drip loss while storing, and food waste from spilling, spoiling or overcooking.

 2. Indirect costs

-They are not the actual ingredients that go into the dish but are needed to prepare the meal, and they add value and quality to your food.
+Indirect costs do not include the actual ingredients that go into the dish but are needed to prepare the meal, and they add value and quality to your food.
 For example, your labor costs.
 Some dishes demand extensive preparation and plating up.
 For such recipes, you need to raise the price for the time and effort involved to make and serve it.